Selecting a Sewing Machine Needle

 Step 2: Needle Type

-The Needle Type refers to the point and tip of the needle.
+The next step is determining which needle type you need for your project.
+The needle type refers to the shape (point and tip) of the needle.
 This is where the fabric you are sewing comes into consideration.
 There are many variations on these needle types and you can find a specific needle for almost any application, but here is a basic overview of some common needle types.
+All of these needle types are available at Sailrite®.

 Step 3: Needle Size